hobartprinting/prepress/README.md

 The actions (or commands) that we use in print production are in the application already.

-Link to Ghostscript https://www.ghostscript.com/releases/index.html  (download Ghostscript - 64 bit if possible) Link to Imagemagick https://imagemagick.org/index.php Link to potrace https://potrace.sourceforge.net/#downloading
+Link to Ghostscript https://www.ghostscript.com/releases/index.html  (download Ghostscript - 64 bit if possible)
+	Click on link that says Ghostscript - https://www.ghostscript.com/releases/gsdnld.html Link to Imagemagick https://imagemagick.org/index.php Link to potrace https://potrace.sourceforge.net/#downloading

 # WINDOWS
 A tcl/tk needs to be downloaded if not present.
-My favorite for windows install to tcl/tk is magicsplat.
+My favorite for windows tcl/tk is magicsplat.
 It comes with the full environment with many extensions.

-Link to TCL/TK https://www.magicsplat.com/tcl-installer/  (see download link) If you have windows7 or greater; get the latest version of tcl - tcl-9.01 x64 , get x86 fpr 32 bit.
+Link to TCL/TK https://www.magicsplat.com/tcl-installer/  (see download link) If you have windows7 or greater; get the latest version of tcl - tcl-9.01 x64 , get x86 for 32 bit.
+This has been also been tested on 8.6 versions of tcl/tk with success.

 Make sure on that the installs of ghostscript and Imagemagick are in the Path in Environmental Settings after installing.
 Example:
 Path variables -  C:\Program Files\gs\gs9.23\bin;C:\Program Files\gs\gs9.23\lib

+01-15-2025

 To set Path variables in Windows:
 Control Panel → System and Security → System → Advanced System Settings → computer name, domain and workgroup settings → Advanced → Environment Variables